MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/job_search_etiquette.md

 Again, email each of your interviewers a short thank-you note on the same evening.
 Make it different for each one by commenting on something you talked about at the interview.

 *"I appreciate what you said about the emphasis on testing at [company name].
-I value the fexibility that comes with testing and would love to work with like-minded engineers to learn and share best practices."*
+I value the flexibility that comes with testing and would love to work with like-minded engineers to learn and share best practices."*

 It's ok to be cheesy.
 Cheesy people are easier to work with than cynics.